This article is a short introduction into programming Hadoop using Clojure language.

 Function, that implements the map part, receives two parameters — key and value, while reducer function receives key and list of values, generated by mapper function.

-function should be implemented the same way as in
+I need to mention, that the tool-run function should be implemented the same way as in

-previous case, and results of wrapped functions should have names mapper-map
+previous case, and results of wrapped functions should have names mapper-map and

 Example of code you can find in wordcount2.

-The code, implemented in clojure-hadoop.job
+The code, implemented in clojure-hadoop.job namespace, additionally simplifies

 implementation of Hadoop jobs.
 It implements all necessary functions, so all you need —

-function, and specify them in command line options,
+is to implement of map and reduce function, and specify them in command line options,

 together with other parameters.
-All details are handled by the clojure_hadoop.job
+All details are handled by the clojure_hadoop.job class,

 that performs analysis of command line options and bind them with corresponding job's